-The CRO appoints the Head of NFRM who is accountable for the design, oversight and maintenance of an effective, efficient and regulatory compliant ORMF, including the Operational Risk capital model.
+The Chief Risk Officer appoints the Head of NFRM who is accountable for the design, oversight and maintenance of an effective, efficient and regulatory compliant ORMF, including the Operational Risk capital model.
 The Head of NFRM monitors and challenges the ORMF's Group wide implementation and monitors overall risk levels against the Bank's operational risk appetite.

-The Non-Financial Risk Committee ("NFRC"), which is co-chaired by the CRO and the Chief Regulatory Officer, is responsible for the oversight, governance and coordination of the management of Operational Risk in DB Group on behalf of the MB by establishing a cross-risk and holistic perspective of the key operational risks of DB Group.
-Its decision-making authorities include the review, advice and management of all Operational Risk issues that may impact the risk profile of the business divisions and infrastructure functions.
-Several sub-fora with attendees from both, the 1st and 2nd LoDs support the NFRC to effectively fulfil its mandate.
-In addition to the DB Group level NFRC, business divisions have established 1st LoD NFR fora for the oversight and management of operational risks on various levels of the Bank.
+The Non-Financial Risk Committee ("NFRC"), which is co-chaired by the Chief Risk Officer, is responsible for the oversight, governance and coordination of the management of Operational Risk in DB Group on behalf of the Management Board by establishing a cross-risk perspective of the key operational risks of DB Group.
+Its decision-making authorities include the review, advice and management of all operational risk issues that may impact the risk profile of the business divisions and infrastructure functions.
+Several sub-fora with an oversight and alignment function attendees from both the 1st and 2nd LoDs support the NFRC to effectively fulfil its mandate.
+In addition to the DB Group level NFRC, business divisions have established 1st LoD NFR fora for the oversight and management of operational risks on various levels of the organisation.

-The governance of operational risks follows the Bank's 3LoD approach to managing all of its financial and non-financial risks.
-The ORMF establishes the Operational Risk governance standards including the core 1st LoD and 2nd LoD roles and their responsibilities, to ensure effective risk management and appropriate independent challenge:
+The governance of operational risks follows the Bank's Three Lines of Defence ("3LoD") approach to managing all of its financial and non-financial risks.
+The ORMF establishes the operational risk governance standards including the core 1st LoD and 2nd LoD roles and their responsibilities, to ensure effective risk management and appropriate independent challenge:

-Operational risk requirements for the First Line of Defence (1st LoD): Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk specific appetite.
+Operational risk requirements for the first line of defence ("1st LoD"): Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk specific appetite.

-Operational risk owners are those roles in the Bank whose (business) activities generate - or who are exposed to - operational risks.
+Operational risk owners are those roles in the Bank whose activities generate - or who are exposed to - operational risks.
 As heads of business divisions and infrastructure functions, they must determine the appropriate organisational structure to identify their operational risk profile, actively manage these risks within their organisation, take business decisions on the mitigation or acceptance of operational risks to ensure they remain within the risk appetite and establish and maintain 1st LoD controls.

-Operational risk requirements for the Second Line of Defence (2 LoD): Risk Type Controllers ("RTCs") act as the 2nd LoD control functions for all sub-risk types under the overarching risk type "operational risks".
+Operational risk requirements for the second line of defence ("2nd LoD"): Risk Type Controllers ("RTCs") act as the 2nd LoD control functions for all sub-risk types under the overarching risk type "operational risks".